tomster/ezjail-test-vm/README.rst

-This is an example of how to use `BSDploy <https://github.com/tomster/bsdploy>`_ to provision and configure a simple webserver in local VirtualBox container.
+This is an example of how to use `BSDploy <https://github.com/tomster/bsdploy>`_ to provision and configure a simple webserver using FreeBSD in a local VirtualBox container.

 Requirements
 ============